-THE ROLE OF CDLS(W)
+INTRODUCTION THE ROLE OF CDLS(W)

-- CDLS(W) is the parent Unit Records Support (URS) and official record-keeping agency for all Non-NORAD Canadian Armed Forces (CAF) personnel posted to America.
+CDLS(W) is the parent Unit Records Support (URS) and official record-keeping agency for all Non-NORAD Canadian Armed Forces (CAF) personnel posted to America.
 CDLS(W) maintains personnel files and facilitates administrative requests for all Canadian-based military members who are posted to the U.S. Administrative responsibilities include, but are not limited to:

 - A Pay;

 - B Allowances;

-- c Claims;
+- C Claims;

 - D Leave;

 - E Children's education;

 - F Personnel support;

 - G Guardian transactions;

 - H Out-of-country visa requests (business and holiday);

 - Work authorizations for dependants;

-- Passport and visa renewal; and
+- J Passport and visa renewal; and

 - K Accounting for personnel's movements in the event of a natural disaster.

 - 2 CDLS(W) Support Unit personnel will provide administrative and financial assistance during your entire posting to the U.S. from departing Canada, to staying in the USA, and after returning to Canada at the end of your tour.

-- 3 CDLS(W) Support Unit is composed of a number of logistics officers, Human Resource Administrators (HRA), Financial Services Administrators (FSA), IT and civilians for the sole purpose of supporting approximately 400 CAF members and 30 DND civilians throughout the USA.
-All medical matters should be directed to the Health Services Section.
+- CDLS(W) Support Unit is composed of a number of logistics officers, Human Resource Administrators (HRA), Financial Services Administrators (FSA), IT and civilians for the sole purpose of supporting approximately 400 CAF members and 30 DND civilians throughout the USA.
+All medical matters should be directed to the Health Services Section. cdlsw-medicaladmin-elfcw-adminmedical@forces.gc.ca

-While your L1 is responsible for your job description, leave approval and PER, CO CDLS(W) is the authority for all MFSI benefits, and his/her pre-approval is required for reimbursement for emergency evacuation expenses and compassionate travel expenses.
+While your L1 is responsible for your job description, leave approval and PER, the Commanding Officer of CDLS(W) is the authority for all MFSI benefits, and his/her pre-approval is required for reimbursement for emergency evacuation expenses and compassionate travel expenses.

-INTRODUCTION

-CDLS(W) WEBSITE
+INTRODUCTION CDLS(W) WEBSITE